-It takes two arguments of the same type and returns true if the first argument precedes the second argument according to the narrower weak order, otherwise returns false .
+It accepts two arguments of identical data type and evaluates whether the first argument precedes the second argument based on the narrower weak order, returning true if it does and false if it doesn't.

 Syntax